Syrian rebels take airbase in slow progress toward Damascus

 Assad's core forces, drawn mainly from his minority Alawite sect, an offshoot of Shi'ite Islam that has dominated power in Syria for nearly five decades, are entrenched in the capital.

-They also have devastating air superiority although they have failed to prevent rebels increasing their presence on the edge of the capital and in neighbourhoods on the periphery.
+They also have devastating air superiority although they have failed to prevent rebels increasing their presence on the edge of the capital and in neighborhoods on the periphery.

-A Syrian government air strike on the rebel-held village of Deir al-Asafir, 12 km (8 miles) east of Damascus, killed 10 children on Sunday, opposition activists said.

-Internet video footage also showed residents collecting young bodies hit by shrapnel.
-A sobbing woman picked up the lifeless body of a girl, while the bodies of two boys were shown in the back seat of a car.

 A Western diplomat following the fighting said Assad still had the upper hand.
 "The army will allow positions to fall here and there, but it can still easily muster the strength to drive back the rebels where it sees a danger," the diplomat said.